Bake to the roots

 Birnen Tarte Tatin | Bake to the roots

 This recipe here is part of my »Bake Together – The Baking Surprise« with blogger friend Andrea from Zimtkeks & Apfeltarte.
 We get together once a month and bake (or occasionally cook) something – based on a theme/idea we came up with in advance.
-This time it’s all about »upside down cakes« and a delicious Tarte Tatin definitely falls into this category ;)
+This time it’s all about »upside down cakes« and a delicious Tarte Tatin definitely falls into this category.

-Polenta Blutorangen Upside Down Kuchen | Bake to the roots
+Polenta Blood Orange Upside Down Cake | Bake to the roots

 Click on the picture to get to the recipe –

-Banana Cake Upside Down | Bake to the roots
+Banana Upside Down Cake | Bake to the roots

 Click on the picture to get to the recipe –